ischurov/ilya.schurov.com-hugo-academic/content/post/adjoint-method/index.md

 \end{equation}
 $${{< /math >}}

 This!
 This is the adjoint equation we are looking for!
-In the right-hand part the derivative is taken at point $x=x(t)$, i.e. along the solution of the initial differential equation.
+In the right-hand part, the derivative is taken at point $x=x(t)$, i.e. along the solution of the initial differential equation.

 So, we have an equation on $a$, but we know that in ODE the equation alone is not enough to specify a solution.
 What about the initial condition?
 Look at $a(T)$.
 It is a derivative of $L$ with respect to the value of the layer $T$.
 But the layer $T$ is the output layer of the network.
 Therefore, $a(T)$ is just a derivative of $L(y, y_{true})$ with respect to $y$, where $y=x(T)$.
 For a given $x(T)$, the derivative does not depend on the network!
 And therefore it's an appropriate initial condition for the adjoint equation: